-- d.
-The recommended occasion for induction is the Solemn Feast of the Body and Blood of Christ.
-The ceremony takes place after the Gospel during the Sunday Eucharist. - e.
+- e.
 Extraordinary Ministers of Holy Communion are commissioned for a three-year period, recorded in their Minister Engagement Form.
-At the end of this time, the situation of the minister, local circumstances and the discretion of the Parish Priest will determine whether new or additional candidates are required, and whether existing ministers will be asked to step down. - Ad hoc Ministers of Holy Communion may be deputed by priests when Acolytes or commissioned Extraordinary Ministers are unavailable, using the following or similar words:
+At the end of this time, the situation of the minister, local circumstances and the discretion of the Parish Priest will determine whether new or additional candidates are required, and whether existing ministers will be asked to step down. - f.
+Ad hoc Ministers of Holy Communion may be deputed by priests when Acolytes or commissioned Extraordinary Ministers are unavailable, using the following or similar words: